 “Death and life are in the power of the tongue.” — Proverbs 18:21

-This week, we are teaching the third principle called auto-suggestion/affirmation, it teaches how you speak to yourself, and encourage yourself.
+This week, we are teaching the third principle called autosuggestion/affirmation.
+It teaches how to speak to yourself, and encourage yourself.
 When you repeat positive thoughts to influence your subconscious mind, you must speak in the present tense, and though you don’t have it yet, the affirmation reprograms your thinking.
-If your goal is to build a successful small business, your affirmation would be “Thank you Lord for my successful small business.”
+If your goal is to build a successful small business, your affirmation would be, “Thank you, Lord, for my successful small business.”
 As your plan becomes clearer you would say, “Everything is always working out for my business.”

-What should you say as you recite daily, as your way of reinforcing the Word?
+What should you say daily as your way of reinforcing the Word?
 Well, for one thing, you can simply repeat: “I know that He will make me the head and not the tail.”
 You can say, “My God shall supply all of my needs, according to His riches in glory!”
 You can say, “The Word tells me that He will open up the windows of heaven and pour me out a blessing, I won’t have room to receive.”

 There’s more: As you continue to recite the Word of God, add your own personal goals to your recitations.
 Write them out, and say something like this: “There is greatness within me.”
 Or say, “I am beautifully and wonderfully made, chosen to come forth to do a work for the Lord.”
 The Lord is my shepherd.